squaremo/rabbit.js/README.md

 Sockets are [Streams][nodejs-stream] in object mode, with buffers as the objects.
-In particular, you can `#read()` buffers from those that are readable, and you can `#write()` to those that are writable.
+In particular, you can `#read()` buffers from those that are readable (or supply a callback for the `'data'` event, if you are an adherent of the old ways), and you can `#write()` to those that are writable.

 If you're using strings, you can `setEncoding()` to get strings instead of buffers as data, and supply the encoding when writing.

 ```js
 sub.setEncoding('utf8');